Dominant Donegal see off disappointing Armagh

 The Orchard men needed a big start to the second half but while they had plenty of possession in the 10 minutes after the resumption they singularly failed to make it count with star forward O'Neill having the ball in the net seconds after the throw in but blown up for over-holding after being crowded out by the Donegal defence after winning possession.

-Armagh's period of fruitless huff and puff also saw O'Neill firing a couple of bad wides in the Ballybofey crosswind and half-time substitute Aidan Nugent having a goal attempt from a tight angle blocked by Shaun Patton, who continued his good afternoon between the posts.
+Armagh's period of fruitless huff and puff also saw O'Neill firing a couple of bad wides and half-time substitute Aidan Nugent having a goal attempt from a tight angle blocked by Shaun Patton, who continued his good afternoon between the posts.

-After Armagh's profligacy, the game really was up for on 46 minutes when McGee's initial winning of possession was followed by Shane O'Donnell's burst which released Caolan Ward who unselfishly delivered to McBrearty to palm to an empty net.
+After Armagh's profligacy, the game really was up for them on 46 minutes when McGee's initial winning of possession was followed by Shane O'Donnell's burst which released Caolan Ward who unselfishly delivered to McBrearty to palm to an empty net.

-They were still nearly half an hour of play left but Armagh never got closer than five in arrears thereafter.
+Therw were still nearly half an hour of play left but Armagh never got closer than five in arrears thereafter.

 McGee had to be replaced on 54 minutes by Caolan McGonagle after picking up a knock which will be a concern for Declan Bonner but there were few other worries accruing for him from this performance.